-Findhorn rocketed to prominence back in the '60s when a small group of counter-culturalists on the dole began to miraculously grow 20-pound cabbages and other over-sized vegetables in seemingly infertile, sandy soil near the shoreline in a derelict of a trailer park in the far north of Scotland.
+Findhorn rocketed to prominence back in the '60s when a small group of counter-culturalists on the dole began to miraculously grow 20-pound cabbages and other over-sized vegetables in seemingly infertile, sandy soil near the shoreline in a derelict trailer park in the far north of Scotland.
 Their success baffled all conventional experts.
 Their secret was communing with the plants and nature spirits, abiding by their wishes, including soothing them with classical music.
 When word spread, Findhorn became a mecca for those freed of mainstream strait-jackets, such as Andre.
 It has grown into a center for the new-age set and has become a virtual synonym for alternative thinking.
-Its gift store shop had shelves and shelves of books on the occult and subjects outside the confines of rational science.
+Its gift store had shelves and shelves of books on the occult and subjects outside the confines of rational science.

 The founding member, who had the gift of communing with the nature spirits, is no longer at Findhorn.
 The plants have returned to normal size, but that does not concern its residents.
 That was just a means to establish the place, they say.
 The community of several hundred live in a variety of unique, environmentally friendly dwellings.
 Few of the original, semi-slum, dilapidated dwellings still stand.
 The original caravan the three founding members and their three children lived in remains as a shrine of a sort, right beside their miracle gardening plot, still lush with plants, though of normal proportions.
 Their old caravan, almost as legendary as the bus of Ken Kesey and the Merry Pranksters, is presently used as an office.